Sikhs in the British Indian Army

-Pre-1914
+19th century

 One of the earliest Sikh regiments of the British Indian Army was the Regiment of Ferozepur, also called the 14th Sikhs, formed in 1846.
+The Sikh Empire lost two wars against the British, leading to its annexation in 1849.
 After annexation of the Punjab in 1849, the British inherited the old Sikh Army, which consisted of 60,000 soldiers who were now out of work.
 Whilst this provided a possibility of recruiting these unemployed Sikh soldiers into the Bengal Army, the governor-general cautioned against doing-so as he was concerned about the Sikhs rising up in rebellion against the British once again, as had happen earlier in Multan in 1848.
 Governor-General Dalhousie adopted a policy of pacifying the Sikhs by demilitarizing them and confiscating their weapons in an effort to render them "submissive" and "harmless" so they could not resist nor have the materials for war:

 Sikhs, a people warlike in character and long accustomed to conquest, must of necessity detest the British ... there will never be peace in the Punjab so long as its people are allowed to maintain the means and the opportunity of making war.